 Rejecting multiple offers without valid explanations or accepting one and backing out at the last minute are two certified ways to find yourself on the blacklist.
 Commitment issues will communicate that you can't be trusted by your recruiter or their client.

-Lies are credibility killers.
-Over exaggerating your skills or experience level will lead to your recruiter unintentionally overselling you to their client (if they haven't already become wise to your ways).
-And even if you can excel in the position without the experience ask, do you always want to be looking over your professional shoulder waiting for your tall tails to be exposed?
+Lies are credibility killers, and they're easily verified on LinkedIn.
+Over exaggerating your skills or experience level will also lead to your recruiter unintentionally overselling you to their client (if they haven't already become wise to your ways), and valuable time --and reputations-- is wasted for all parties involved.

 Yes, it’s a recruiter’s job to find the perfect fit for both their contractors and clients, but it isn’t their expressed duty to find you a job.
 (Of course they want to though!)
-It's often frustrating to be patient in your professional endeavours, but when your recruiters finds an opening that they believe is a perfect experience, skill and cultural fit, you can most def. expect a call.
+It's often frustrating to be patient in your professional endeavours, but when your recruiter finds an opening that they believe is a fit with your experience, skills and cultural fit, you can expect a call.

-Playing telephone tag, not responding to emails or straight up ghosting wastes valuable time.
+Playing telephone tag or not responding to emails wastes valuable time.
 And you can end up losing out in the long run.
-You should be prepared to answer your phone or get back to a recruiter within the hour.
+Candidates should be prepared to answer their phone or get back to a recruiter within the hour.
 This is a situation when being "too available" is a good thing.

 10. Not being prepared

-Are you looking for your next great opportunity?
+Are working with a staffing agency to find your next great opportunity?